ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 res0: Int = 45
 ```

-This is a very straight-forward method, where, in one line, we define an operation that will add all the elements of our list, and return the required value.
+This is a very straightforward method, where, in one line, we define an operation that will add all the elements of our list and return the required value.

 The problem is that this is not a generic function, meaning this will only work with lists of integer values.
 We can confirm this by trying to perform the same operation with a list of strings: